 The two months of testing verified that the NPP spacecraft is ready to operate in a space environment.
 In August, the satellite will be delivered to the Vandenberg Air Force Base in Lompoc, Calif., for final preparations for a planned Oct.
 25 launch.

-The NPP mission will help link the current generation of Earth-observing satellites called the Earth Observing System (EOS) to a next-generation of operational polar-orbiting environmental satellites called the Joint Polar Satellite System (JPSS), managed by the National Oceanic and Atmospheric Administration (NOAA).
+The NPP mission will help link the current generation of Earth-observing satellites called the (EOS) to a next-generation of operational polar-orbiting environmental satellites called the Joint Polar Satellite System (JPSS), managed by the National Oceanic and Atmospheric Administration (NOAA).
 NPP data will also be used as input to numerical weather models until the JPSS system is deployed.

 "I am very proud of the entire NPP satellite team for successfully conducting a very thorough and complex environmental test program.
 The satellite performed very well and the teamwork during thermal vacuum testing was outstanding," said Ken Schwer, NPP project manager at NASA's Goddard Space Flight Center, Greenbelt, Md.